colinsurprenant/redstorm/README.md

 $ redstorm local [--1.8|--1.9]  <path/to/topology_class_file_name.rb>
 ```

+By defaut, a topology will be executed in the **same mode** as the interpreter running the `$ redstorm` command.
+You can force RedStorm to choose a specific JRuby compatibility mode using the [--1.8|--1.9] parameter for the topology execution in local or remote cluster.

 **See examples below** to run examples in local mode or on a production cluster.

 ### Run on production cluster

-1. download and unpack the [Storm distribution](https://github.com/downloads/nathanmarz/storm/storm-0.7.3.zip) locally and **add** the Storm `bin/` directory to your path
+1. download and unpack the [Storm 0.7.3 distribution](https://github.com/downloads/nathanmarz/storm/storm-0.7.3.zip) locally and **add** the Storm `bin/` directory to your path

 2. generate `target/cluster-topology.jar`.
 This jar file will include your sources directory plus the required dependencies